RockNRui/Black-Box-Library/README.md

 `/function bb:lib/no_iframes` Will remove iframes from an entity.

+`bbl:pldata sudo_root.working_data.bbl.name` - Has the player's name in string format.

 Every player is assigned a unique ID number in the scoreboard `bbl.id`.
 You can run `/function bb:lib/player_id/query` to learn yours and the next one to be assigned.